python/cpython/Doc/using/cmdline.rst

 .. envvar:: PYTHONTRACEMALLOC

-   If this environment variable is set to a non-empty string, all memory allocations made by Python are traced by the :mod:`tracemalloc` module.
-   The value of the variable is the maximum number of frames stored in a trace: see the :func:`tracemalloc.set_traceback_limit` function.
+   If this environment variable is set to a non-empty string, start tracing Python memory allocations using the :mod:`tracemalloc` module.
+The value of the variable is the maximum number of frames stored in a traceback of a trace.
+For example, ``PYTHONTRACEMALLOC=1`` stores only the most recent frame.
+See the :func:`tracemalloc.start` for more information.

    .. versionadded:: 3.4